Service Committees of the Tri-County

-The Cooperation With the Professional Community/ Public Information (C.P.C.P.I) Committee provide information about AA and how to AA locally.
-This includes: doctors, lawyers, medical professionals, police, schools, the court system, and the general public to ensure those who need help to stop drinking in Raleigh and beyond know where to find AA.
+The Cooperation With the Professional Community/ Public Information (C.P.C.P.I) Committee provides information about AA and how to AA locally.
+This includes: doctors, lawyers, medical professionals, police, schools, the court system, and the general public to ensure those who need help stop drinking in Raleigh and beyond know where to find AA.

 The C.P.C./P.I.
 Committee meets on the 3rd Thursday of the month at 6:30 PM.
 Find more details on the service committee calendar.

 The Grapevine Service Committee works to spread the message of Alcoholics Anonymous using the “Grapevine”, A.A.’s “Meeting in Print”.
 The Grapevine Committee provides subscriptions to and places copies of the periodical where it will be of the most useful for helping those who want to recover from alcoholism in Raleigh.

 Helpline Service Committee volunteers provide forwarding services and answer the local A.A. hotline 24 hours a day.
 Helpline volunteers share experience, strength and hope on how to quit drinking in Raleigh NC, one day at a time.

 The Hospitals & Institutions Committee brings A.A. meetings to alcoholism treatment centers in Raleigh and surrounding areas.
 They carry the AA message of hope to alcoholism rehabilitation facilities in Raleigh, Cary, Morrisville and surrounding areas of Wake, Warren & Franklin Counties.

 Get Involved With A Service Committee of the Tri-County Intergroup of A.A.